Konstantinos-KK/IDD-Fa19-Lab3/README.md

 ### 2. Accelerometer

 **a.
-Include your accelerometer read-out code in your write-up.**  Since range is limitless for each axis, I change the RGB lights based on which direction has the largest acceleration.
+Include your accelerometer read-out code in your write-up.**  Acceleration does not have a limit and thus it is difficult to map.
+The code uses the prevelant axis of acceleration to change the LEDs.
 [Code](https://github.com/Konstantinos-KK/IDD-Fa19-Lab3/blob/master/rgd_acc.ino) [Video](https://youtu.be/HjVnfO53Nik)

 ### 3. IR Proximity Sensor